The Truth about Homelessness

 Myth: Homelessness is a “big city” problem.

 TRUTH: Homelessness isn’t just in Ann Arbor.
 It’s also happening in towns like Dexter and Chelsea.
-In fact, in Michigan, a higher percentage of students experiencing homelessness live in rural communities.
-Across the nation, most people experiencing homelessness live in small cities, suburbs and rural areas.
+In fact, a higher percentage of youg children living in rural counties in Michigan experience homelessness than their peers in urban counties.
+Across the nation, nearly half (48%) of the 325,000 people experiencing sheltered homelessness on any given day were living in smaller cities and suburban and rural areas (HUD 2021 Annual Homeless Assessment Report).

 Myth: Fighting homelessness is expensive.